 The Galapagos is made up of 14 main bodies and 6 small isles in the eastern Pacific Ocean.
 Part of the Ecuadorean government, it is an archipelago, a collection of islands about 620 miles off of Ecuador’s coast.
 The region has plenty of friendly wildlife and gorgeous landscapes, making it an attractive destination for anyone looking for a tranquil exploration of nature.
 Depending on the island, you can enjoy surfing, volcanic rocks or white sand beaches.
 Learn more about why visit the Galapagos Islands before your trip.

-The islands of Galapagos have their own characteristics in terms of scenery, wildlife and vegetation.
+The islands of Galapagos have their own characteristics in terms of scenery, wildlife, and vegetation.
 You are more likely to run into tattlers or turnstones in one area and a variety of coastal birds in another.
 Sites are trailed, often walking along uneven boulders or rough lava, and there can be wet landings that will be traveled by dinghies or rafts.
 Snorkeling is a strong component of what makes the Galapagos so unique, so expect to snorkel at least once every day.
 A world of adventure awaits you in the Galapagos.

 Why visit the Galapagos Islands and when to go?
 The region has a wondrous climate year-round, but when to visit should be based on your personal tastes.
 Any time of the year can be considered high season because there are not that many vessels to go on, and so it is highly recommended to book way in advance.
-Quite naturally, summer travel, Easter, Christmas, New Year’s eve, etc, are very busy times in the islands.
+Quite naturally, summer travel, Easter, Christmas, New Year’s Eve, etc, are very busy times in the islands.
 The winter months are a great time to get away from the cold back home in the Northern Hemisphere.
 During these colder months, most days on the islands have sunny skies and temperatures in the high 80s despite the potential for a quick downpour.

 Why visit the Galapagos Islands from June to November?
 If you prefer cooler weather, this season would be perfect for you.
 Seas may get a bit rough, but there can be great waves for surfing, and experienced divers say the colder waters attract marine life, making it more likely you’ll run into schools of whale sharks and hammerhead sharks.
 Birds such as boobies, albatrosses, pelicans, and more will be quite active in these months as the ocean provides great quantities of food.
-Courtship ritual are true highlights at this time of the year.
+Courtship rituals are true highlights at this time of the year.

 Why visit the Galapagos Islands for nature lovers?
 The landscapes are natural, volcanic and beautiful, interact with sea lions, penguins, iguanas, giant tortoises and an extraordinary bird populace.
 Among the destination’s storied history are its ecosystems being the foundation for Charles Darwin’s Theory of Natural Selection.